 The same level of investment is obviously not required to use a third-party RDC, so for companies without the financial backing to build their own RDCs, third-party facilities can actually help in reducing operating costs.

 Another problem with RDCs – particularly shared 3PL facilities – is the queuing and long waits to access docks for loading or unloading.
 Peak times can see long queues when the RDC is over capacity, resulting in frustrated delivery drivers who are anxious to get on with their days.

 For distributors that use third-party RDCs, there is a risk that there can be a loss of control over stock management and other logistics processes.
 Due diligence in selecting the right provider can mitigate this of course, but some companies prefer to maintain control, especially if their products are valuable or require careful handling.

 Is RDC delivery right for all distributors?

 RDC delivery offers many benefits for distributors, including improved supply chain efficiency, reduced costs, and enhanced customer service.
 However, there can also be some drawbacks, such as the upfront investment needed and a slight loss of control when using 3PL facilities.

 As with any logistics solution, it’s important for distributors to carefully evaluate their needs and objectives when considering whether RDC delivery is the right choice for their business.
 But it’s clear that RDC delivery offers distributors the means to optimise their supply chain operations and achieve greater competitive advantage.

 To assist with RDC delivery, using a TMS or route planner, such as Geo2, can help optimise routes and manage your logistics even more carefully.
-Contact us for more information, or start your free 14-day trial.
+Contact us for more information, or book a free consultation today.